falk-m/blog/posts/2024-02-13-session-management-with-token/README.md

 **Access token**
 - is needed to access resources, e.g. to call an API
 - is a short-lived token.
 The token is 10 minutes valid.
-- it's a JWT. so the client has access to the data in the token (user name, ...) and can check the expiration date.
+- it's a JWT.
+So the client has access to the data in the token (username, ...) and can check the expiration date.

 **login**
-- after successfully authentification (username/password, two-factor, ... ) the server response
+- after successfully authentication (username/password, two-factor, ...) the server response
   - an access token
   - a refresh token